French parliament readies new end-of-life legislation

 Apart from Belgium, the Netherlands and Switzerland, few countries in the world explicitly permit euthanasia or assisted suicide, sometimes called mercy killings.

-Speaking after a report on the matter was made public on Friday, Hollande said current legislation was too focussed on the doctor's analysis and did not consider the patient's wishes.
+Speaking after a report on the matter was made public on Friday, Hollande said current legislation was too focused on the doctor's analysis and did not consider the patient's wishes.

 "These proposals are centred on the patients whose suffering should be avoided.
 It respects their choice and wishes," said Hollande, who has publicly referred on several occasions to the suffering his own aged mother experienced before her death.